gasduster99/sppComp/try1/try1_2.md

 to include uncertainty or bias in landing receipt data.

-Within market categories, particularly those used historically for groupings of highly speciose fockfish (Sebastes spp), the species composition of landed catch can vary spatially, temporally, by fishing gear, and catch disposition (e.g. fish sold alive or dead).
+Within market categories, particularly those used historically for groupings of highly speciose rockfish (Sebastes spp), the species composition of landed catch can vary spatially, temporally, by fishing gear, and catch disposition (e.g. fish sold alive or dead).
 These differences are attributable to many factors, including market preference, fishing behavior, regulatory constraints